Jeffry Boatright – Suwannee County Writer

 God has blessed me in so many ways.
 I am thankful that He provided the opportunity for me to spend an abundance of time with my parents, grandparents, and a host of older relatives who instilled the moral values and work ethic that I would need in life.

-Growing up on a farm was common for my generation in Suwannee County, and that way of life provided plenty of hard work, but it also afforded us with an abundance of fun and inexpensive entertainment.
+Growing up on a farm was common for my generation in Suwannee County, and that way of life provided plenty of hard work, but it also afforded us an abundance of fun and inexpensive entertainment.
 One form of inexpensive entertainment was telling and repeating humorous stories.
 I was compelled, however, to take the storytelling to another level and embellish those stories in the form of fiction.

 For over thirty years, I have been telling my stories.
 Some days, I will claim that it is merely a hobby.
 If I’m honest, I will admit that it is a passion.
 My passion for writing has been fueled by encouragement from family and friends.